echronos/echronos/components/rigel/docs.md

 There is no API to shut down or stop the RTOS once it has started.

-## Interrupt Events

-Interrupt events provide the bridge between tasks and interrupt service routines.
-The system can be configured with a number of interrupt events.
-Each interrupt event is associated with a [<span class="api">TaskId</span>] and [<span class="api">SignalSet</span>][^signalset].
-The [<span class="api">TaskId</span>] and [<span class="api">SignalSet</span>] association is usually done when the system is configured.
-A task may choose to update this association at run-time using the [<span class="api">interrupt_event_task_set</span>] API.

-[^signalset]: See the [Signals] section for more details.

-An interrupt service routine can call the [<span class="api">interrupt_event_raise</span>] API to raise one of the interrupt events configured in the system.
-The [<span class="api">interrupt_event_raise</span>] API is carefully implemented using an atomic instruction to avoid any possible data races.
-When an interrupt event is raised, it causes the associated signal set to be sent to the task associated with the interrupt event.
-This provides a safe and efficient mechanism for interrupt service routines to interact with tasks.

 ## Signal Scopes

 The RTOS represents signals and signal sets as bit masks of the [<span class="api">SignalSet</span>] type.